publiccodenet/about/activities/communication/communications-plan.md

 These responses indicate success:

-* request to prepare something for the leader
+* request to prepare something for their leader
 * being asked to join a conversation
 * request for hard copy of our tools (Standard, Governance Game, etc)
 * recommendations or referrals
 * invitations to speak at/contribute to their platforms (publications and events)
+* request to collaborate on projects through codebase stewardship
+* request to become a member

 ### Middle management